 • Email Content

-• Check whether the content of the email actually applies to you.
-For example, an email that warns you of a problem with a service that you do not actually use is definitely fake.
+• Ensure the content is relevant.
+For example, an email warning about issues with a service you don’t use is likely fake.

 • Links